Julianne Hough’s Makeup Artist Shares the Secret to Bold Eyes

 When Spencer Barnes speaks, we’re all ears.
-He’s been Julianne Hough’s go-to makeup artist for nearly ten years, and recently delved into the small, but incredibly easy trick he uses to make her blue eyes sparkle on the red carpet.
+He’s been Julianne Hough’s go-to makeup artist for nearly ten years, and recently shared the trick he uses to make her blue eyes sparkle on the red carpet.

+“The best tricks to making your eyes pop are two things: Structure, creating illusions, elongating lines; and, then the other thing is creating a focus,” he told hosts Zuri Hall and former “Bachelor” contestant Vanessa Grimaldi on Sunday’s episode of freeSTYLE.
+(Also, we’re pretty sure that’s more than two things, but we’ll take it.)

 MORE: Gigi Hadid Announces Maybelline Makeup Line

-“The best tricks to making your eyes pop are two things: Structure, creating illusions, elongating lines; and, then the other thing is creating a focus,” he told hosts Zuri Hall and former “Bachelor” contestant Vanessa Grimaldi on Sunday’s episode of freeSTYLE.

-MORE: Ashley Graham Hits Back at Instagram Trolls Who Shame Her Workout Videos

-To do this, Barnes actually relies on the color wheel, a widely used illustration that demonstrates how colors relate to one another, to determine which shades go best with her eye color.
+To accomplish the look, Barnes actually relies on the color wheel, a widely used illustration that demonstrates how colors relate to one another, to determine which shades go best with her eye color.

 “If you have blue eyes or green eyes and you’re using orangey bronzes, really warm golds or purple and plums, you’re going maximize the impact,” he continued.

 But be careful not to use the colors directly opposite on the color wheel.
 “So obviously red is opposite green on the color wheel, but if you were to use red on your eyes, it might be a little much.
-But, a plumy tone with red undertones or a pink even can be really beautiful” he warned.
+But, a plumy tone with red undertones or a pink even can be really beautiful,” he says.

-To round out your look, Barnes also recommends using a Sigma Beauty highlighter on your cupids bow and pairing it with a Wet and Wild blush for a more youthful glow.
-So next time you want to add a little glimmer to your lids, learn the difference between your primary and secondary colors first.
+To finish the look, Barnes also recommends using a Sigma Beauty highlighter on your cupid’s bow and pairing it with a Wet and Wild blush for a glowy effect.
+So, next time you want to make your eyes pop, learn the difference between your primary and secondary colors first.